FedericoPaini/FedericoPaini.github.io/_posts/2017-04-17-Setup-Salesforce-Lightning-Development-With-Sublime3.md

 9. You're ready rock and roll!!

 ![Fig.1](http://paini.org/federico/imgs/blog-imgs/Sublime3-Lightning/sublime-lightning.Fig1.png)<br>
-Fig.1 - Loign to Salesforce Org by right-clicking on a folder<p></p>
+Fig.1 - Loign to Salesforce Org by right-clicking on a folder

 ## How it works
 1. Access the the menu by right click on your folder of choice